moloewe-leuphana/moloewe-leuphana.github.io/docs/about.md

 **moloewe@leuphana.de**.

-While the booklet acts as a project management guide, this tutorial will give you the **technical** instructions on how to create a workshop in the MoLöwe software.
+While the booklet acts as a project management guide, this tutorial will give you the **technical** instructions on how to prepare a workshop in MoLöwe.

 If you like to share your feedback or have ideas on how to further improve this tutorial, please do not hesitate to contact us at the email address mentioned above.